benblazak/ergodox-firmware/references.md

   (http://www.fourwalledcubicle.com/LUFA.php)
   Very well known USB library for AVRs.
-And it looks like it be really good too, but the documentation is hard to get into, and the examples don't seem to have enough explanation for me, not having a background in what USB is doing in the first place.
+And it looks like it be really good too, but the documentation is hard to get into, and the examples don't seem to have enough explanation for me, since I don't have any background in what USB is doing in the first place.

 * zip: [PJRC: usb_keyboard]
   (http://pjrc.com/teensy/usb_keyboard.zip)